-• Evaluate the home for potential hazards:
+- Evaluate the home for potential hazards:

+- Look around for cleaning supplies, chemicals, medications, and poisonous plants (contact the National Poison Control Center at 1-800-222-1222 for more information).

+- Check the home for any potential slip, trip, and fall hazards such as throw rugs, small pieces of furniture, extension cords, and clutter.

+- Be sure to keep the home well-lit.

+- Stairs:

+- Eliminate the need to use by installing door locks or safety gates

+- Install railings

+- Put colored electrical tape on the edge of the steps

+- Consider adding safety grip steps
-- Look around for cleaning supplies, chemicals, medications, and poisonous plants (contact the National Poison Control Center at 1-800-222-1222 for more information). - Check the home for any potential slip, trip, and fall hazards such as throw rugs, small pieces of furniture, extension cords, and clutter. - Be sure to keep the home well-lit. - Stairs: - Eliminate the need to use by installing door locks or safety gates - Install railings - Put colored electrical tape on the edge of the steps - Consider adding safety grip steps - Cooking: Turn off the gas when the stove is not in use and/or remove knobs from the stovetop. - Bathrooms: - Install grab bars in the shower, tub, and toilet area - Consider installing a walk-in shower and a handheld showerhead - Water heater: - Set the temperature to 120 degrees to prevent burns - Label hot and cold faucets

-- Install locks: Childproof locks work well for cabinets, drawers, doors, cupboards, or anywhere that may have potentially unsafe items. - Consider using cameras: There are many great monitoring systems and security cameras that can be used to keep an eye on the person living with dementia throughout the day and night. - Lock or remove weapons.
-Guns, knives, scissors, or other weapons can quickly become dangerous. - Enroll in a wandering response service: Those enrolled in a program wear a small tracking device in case they go missing.
-The personal tracker/transmitter tracks the person's location and direction in which they are moving to help emergency personnel locate them as soon as possible.
-Personal tracking devices that link to a cellphone can also be helpful.
-These devices may not be reliable in areas with poor cellphone connectivity.
+- Cooking: Turn off the gas when the stove is not in use and/or remove knobs from the stovetop. - Bathrooms: - Install grab bars in the shower, tub, and toilet area - Consider installing a walk-in shower and a handheld showerhead - Water heater: - Set the temperature to 120 degrees to prevent burns - Label hot and cold faucets - Install locks: Childproof locks work well for cabinets, drawers, doors, cupboards, or anywhere that may have potentially unsafe items. - Consider using cameras: There are many great monitoring systems and security cameras that can be used to keep an eye on the person living with dementia throughout the day and night. - Lock or remove weapons.
+Guns, knives, scissors, or other weapons can quickly become dangerous. - Enroll in Safe Return: MedicAlert® + Alzheimer's Association Safe Return® is a 24-hour nationwide emergency response service for people living with dementia.
+Those enrolled in the program wear identification products, such as a Safe Return label, lapel pin, necklace, key chain, or bracelet.
+Please see page 37 for more information. - Be prepared for emergencies: - Make sure smoke detectors and carbon monoxide detectors are in working order - Gather a list of phone numbers and addresses for local police departments, fire departments, hospitals, and poison control helplines - See Appendix E for more information - Use signs: Use simple instructions and pictures to remind them of danger and help show them where to go.

-• Be prepared for emergencies:

-- Make sure smoke detectors and carbon monoxide detectors are in working order - Gather a list of phone numbers and addresses for local police departments, fire departments, hospitals, and poison control helplines - See Appendix E for more information - Use signs: Use simple instructions and pictures to remind them of danger and help show them where to go.
 For example, "Keep Closed" or "Bathroom" with a picture of a toilet and an arrow. - Evaluate footwear: Buy and wear shoes and slippers with good traction and that fit well to lower the chance of a slip or fall. - Consider mirrors: If the person living with dementia no longer recognizes themselves, mirrors can become a concern.
 Remove mirrors or cover them with curtains. - Monitor food: Check food in the refrigerator regularly and throw out any that has gone bad.
 Keep salt and sugar out of sight if this becomes a concern.